microsoft/Project-Yellowstone-Documentation/business-central/inventory/inventory-powerbi-bin-contents-by-item-tracking.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

 The *Bin Contents by Item Tracking* report shows an organizations bin contents and breaks this down further by highlighting the Lot and Serial No in the Bins.

 It highlights key warehouse quantity information showing how many of an item are in the bin and its tracking information.

-This report is meant for warehouse staff to be able to quickly identify availability of stock per bin and identify key tracking metrics.

 The *Bin Contents by Item Tracking* reports shows outlines a clear picture of an organizations bin contents and its lot tracking in a matrix view displaying all key fields.

 :::image type="content" source="media/powerbi/inventory/bin-content-by-item-tracking.png" alt-text="Screenshot of the Bin Contents by Item Tracking Power BI Report" lightbox="media/powerbi/inventory/bin-content-by-item-tracking.png"

 ## How to use the report

+The *Bin Contents by Item Tracking* can be used by management and

-The *Bin Contents by Item Tracking* ###
+The *Bin Contents by Item Tracking* can be used by managers be able to identify key tracking information for each lot or serial.

+As a Warehouse or Inventory Manager, the *Bin Contents by Item Tracking* report provides you a clear picture of the stock levels of each bin across your organization whilst also highlighting the tracking information.
+With this you can make decisions on procurement or further production.

 ## Key Performance Indicators (KPIs)